GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### Computer programs are the most intricate, delicately balanced and finely interwoven of all the products of human industry to date.
+> ### Make a guess, double the number, and then move to the next larger unit of time.
+This rule scales tasks in a very interesting way: a one-minute task explodes by a factor of 120 to take two hours.
+A one-hour job explodes by "only" a factor 48 to take two days, while a one-day job grows by a factor of 14 to take two weeks.
 >
-> ~ *James Gleick*
+> ~ *Poul-Henning Kamp*

 ---
 ## 🏎 Quick Facts